Vonny1412/Valheim.OfTamingAndBreeding/README.md

 Ever wanted a tamed Abomination walking by your side?
 Pettable offspring?
 Lore-compliant lifecycles?
 Or something strange — like a Surtling offspring that might grow up into… coal?

 OTAB makes such systems possible.

 It can be used as plug-and-play.
-It also allows structured customization through server-defined data.
+It also allows deeper customization through server-defined data.
 The more you change — the more responsibility you take.

 ---

-## Extending Creature Behavior
+## What OTAB Does

+OTAB expands how creatures in Valheim can be tamed, reproduced and managed.

-Creatures in Valheim are more than combat targets.
+Creatures are more than combat targets.
 They have territory, instincts and limits.

-**Of Taming and Breeding** introduces structured control over:
+OTAB introduces explicit control over:

-* how creatures are tamed
+* taming conditions
-* how reproduction works
+* reproduction logic
-* how offspring grow
+* offspring growth
-* which limitations apply
-* which environmental conditions matter
+* environmental requirements
+* behavioral limitations

-OTAB ships with preconfigured YAML data balanced for vanilla Valheim.
+The mod ships with balanced default YAML data for vanilla gameplay.
 You can install it and play immediately.

-But you can also modify those rules — carefully and intentionally.
+Or you can redefine those rules with intention and control.

 Not every creature is meant to be tameable.
-Not every reproduction path is meant to be trivial.
+Not every lifecycle is meant to be trivial.
-OTAB allows you to define those boundaries explicitly.

 ---

 ## Philosophy

-OTAB builds on Valheim’s existing systems.
+OTAB builds on Valheim’s existing creature systems.

-It does not attempt to rewrite creature identity or progression.
+It does not attempt to replace vanilla mechanics or creature identity.
-Instead, it exposes structured control over mechanics that are otherwise implicit.
+Instead, it makes hidden systems configurable and transparent.

-The aim is:
+The aim is to:

-* to respect vanilla balance and creature roles
+* respect balance and progression
-* to make taming and breeding intentional
+* ensure taming and breeding require thought
-* to avoid accidental or automated ecosystems
+* prevent uncontrolled ecosystem growth
-* to support long-term world stability
+* maintain stability in persistent worlds

 Creatures should still feel like Valheim creatures —
 not generic pets or production units.

-If you want global “everything is tameable” gameplay shortcuts,
+If you prefer global “everything is tameable” gameplay changes,
 other mods may be a better fit.

-If you want structured ecosystems with defined rules and limits,
-OTAB is designed for that.

 ---

-## Configuration & Documentation

-All server-side creature definitions and behavior rules are structured in YAML files.

-Behavior is data-driven and explicit.

-Detailed setup instructions, examples and design explanations are available in the Wiki:

-👉 https://github.com/Vonny1412/Valheim.OfTamingAndBreeding/wiki

----

-## Technical Model
+## Configuration & Technical Model

 OTAB follows a server-authoritative design.

-**Server:**

-* Loads YAML data
-* Owns gameplay logic
-* Synchronizes runtime data to clients

-**Client:**

-* Receives synchronized data
-* Displays related information
-* Does not control gameplay decisions
+All creature definitions and behavior rules are structured in YAML files and loaded by the server.

+These data files define how taming, breeding and lifecycle systems behave.
+The server owns all gameplay logic and synchronizes the relevant runtime data to connected clients.

+OTAB can also be used in singleplayer.
+In that case, your local installation loads and applies its own YAML data.

+When connecting to a multiplayer server, however, local data is ignored.
+Only the server’s data definitions are used.

+The server is always authoritative.

-Clients do not require local YAML files when connecting to a modded server.
+Clients do not require local YAML files when joining a modded server.
-All necessary data is provided by the server.
+They receive synchronized data and display related information, but do not control gameplay decisions.

 If a client connects to a server without OTAB installed,
 the mod switches into a passive compatibility mode
 and does not interfere with vanilla gameplay.

-This separation reduces desync risk and keeps multiplayer behavior consistent.
+Detailed setup instructions, configuration examples and design explanations are available in the Wiki:

+👉 https://github.com/Vonny1412/Valheim.OfTamingAndBreeding/wiki

 ---

-## Designed for Long-Term Worlds
+## Designed for Persistent Worlds

 OTAB is especially suited for:

-* Long-running servers
+* dedicated multiplayer servers
-* Lore-driven environments
+* lore-driven environments
-* Carefully curated modpacks
+* curated modpacks
-* Admin-managed creature ecosystems
+* administrator-managed ecosystems

-It provides structure and control — not shortcuts.
+It provides structure and control for long-lived worlds.

 ---